Dear Students and Scholars,

 What should you do if you get such a call?

-- Do NOT transfer any money or share any personal or financial details, even if the caller already has a lot of information about you.
+- Do NOT transfer any money or share any personal details.

 - Try to get the name and contact number for whomever is calling, along with a badge number.